-Owners/operators of TSDFs are required to obtain an operating permit under Subtitle C of RCRA which outlines the site-specific administrative and technical standards with which a TSDF must comply in order to manage hazardous waste.
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 53 14.0 PERMITTING General Information Owners/operators of TSDFs are required to obtain an operating permit under Subtitle C of RCRA which outlines the site-specific administrative and technical standards with which a TSDF must comply in order to manage hazardous waste.
 The TSDF universe includes two types of TSDFs, permitted and interim status.
 Permitted TSDFs are facilities whose permit applications have been reviewed and approved by EPA.
 Once a final permit is issued, owners/operators are required to comply with the conditions of the permit and the regulations in Part 264.
 Any changes to a TSDF's permit must be approved by EPA.
 Interim status facilities are facilities who were in existence on the effective date of regulatory amendments that caused the facility to become subject to Subtitle C regulation.
 Owners/operators of interim status facilities are required to submit a Part A application form to EPA and comply with a set of self-implementing regulations in Part 265 until their Part B application is reviewed by EPA.
 This permit approval process is found in Part 270.

-With the promulgation of the Subpart CC air emission standards, both permitted and interim status facilities are required to comply with the air emission regulations and implement any changes to those units that are affected by Subpart CC.
+With the promulgation of the Subpart CC air emission standards, both permitted and $% \left(1\right) =\left(1\right) +\left(1\right)$ interim status facilities are required to comply with the air emission regulations and implement any changes to those units that are affected by Subpart CC.
 The December 6, 1994, Federal Register rescinded the permit-as-a-shield provision in §270.4 to require immediate compliance with Part 265, Subpart CC in order to guarantee reduced health risks resulting from new air emission controls (59 FR 62896, 62920).
-Therefore, permit-as-a-shield cannot be used for compliance with the air emission standards (§270.4(a)(4)).
+Therefore, permit-as-a-shield cannot be used for compliance with the air emission standards ($\S270.4(a)(4)$).
 Owners/operators of existing permitted facilities are required to comply with Part 265, Subpart CC by the December 6, 1996, effective date.
 Subpart CC does not require EPA, or the TSDF, to initiate a permit modification specifically to add the Part 264, air emission regulations to the facility's permit.
 For a facility whose permit was issued before December 6, 1996, EPA will incorporate the Part 264 standards when the permit is reviewed or reissued, or when the facility submits a Class 3 permit modification request.
-All approved permits and Class 3 permit modifications issued by EPA after December 6, 1996, will incorporate the requirements of Part 264, Subparts AA, BB, and CC.
+All approved permits and Class 3 permit modifications issued by EPA after December 6, 1996, should incorporate the requirements of Part 264, Subparts AA, BB, and CC.
+Questions and Answers Question 14.1 How does Subpart CC affect interim status facilities that have submitted their Part B permit applications prior to December 6, 1996?

-- Question 14.1 How does Subpart CC affect interim status facilities that have submitted their Part B permit applications prior to December 6, 1996? - Answer 14.1 Owners/operators of interim status TSDFs that have submitted Part B applications to EPA, but have not received a draft permit as of December 6, 1996, are required to modify their Part B application to incorporate the requirements of Part 264, Subparts AA, BB, and CC prior to draft permit issuance.
-If the owner/operator has received a draft permit as of December 6, 1996, the requirements of Part 264, Subparts AA, BB, and CC must be incorporated into the permit prior to final permit determination.
+Answer 14.1 Owners/operators of interim status TSDFs that have submitted Part B $\,$ applications to EPA, but have not received a draft permit as of December 6, 1996, are required to modify their Part B application to incorporate the RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 54 requirements of Part 264, Subparts AA, BB, and CC prior to draft permit issuance.
+If the owner/operator has received a draft permit as of December 6, 1996, the requirements of Part 264, Subparts AA, BB, and CC must be $\,$ incorporated into the permit prior to final permit determination.
 The Regional Administrator may establish, on a case-by-case basis, a reasonable date for submittal of the revised Part B application (59 FR 62896, 62921; December 6, 1994).